-Mountain Village Town Council sanctioned the transfer of the roughly one acre property from the Town of Mountain Village to THD unanimously on January 15, at zero cost.
-The arrangement however, is contingent on several caveats including that construction of the new facility begin within five years of the closing date, ample parking is provided for patients and the THD commit $500,000 in earnest money, according to Telluride Medical Center Director (TMC), Gordon Reichard.
+Mountain Village Town Council sanctioned the transfer of the roughly one-acre property from the Town of Mountain Village to THD unanimously on January 15, at zero cost.
+The arrangement however, is contingent on several caveats including that construction of the new facility begins within five years of the closing date, ample parking is provided for patients and the THD commits $500,000 in earnest money, according to Telluride Medical Center Director (TMC), Gordon Reichard.

 The property offered by the Town of Mountain Village for a new regional medical center is located behind The Market at Mountain Village and Mountain Village Town Hall.
 The site offers pedestrian access via a gondola terminal, bus service, as well as convenient access for Ski Patrol and a location for a helipad on the northwest end of the parking structure adjacent to the where the new facility is envisioned.

 In choosing a new location for a regional medical center THD Board of Directors rated sites on suitability for building and construction costs, total facility cost to the community, availability of funding mechanisms, potential for future growth, convenient access to primary care and carbon footprint in building design.

 The THD Board also considered public input and independent recommendations from a Community Advisory Committee and Frauenshuh Consulting, a medical site selection-consulting firm.